Stockholm, by Georg Braun and Frans Hogenberg. c. 1593

 Condition: Original coloured, excellent.

 The top engraving, showing the timber houses so typical of Scandinavia, is a view from the northeast across what was then the suburb of Norrmalm and is now the city centre, to the city located on islands, with the Baltic on the left and Lake Mälaren on the right.
-Stockholm started out as an entrepôt between the lake and the inland waterways.
-The town is first mentioned in 1252 by the statesman Birger Jarl.
-A powerful keep with a fortified inner bailey was laid out in the late 13th century.
+Stockholm started as an entrepôt between the lake and the inland waterways.
+The town was first mentioned in 1252 by the statesman Birger Jarl.
+A mighty keep with a fortified inner bailey was laid out in the late 13th century.
 Further, the complex is dominated by what is now the Cathedral of St Nicholas.
-In 1270 a Franciscan monastery (right) was founded in the western part of the city.
+In 1270, a Franciscan monastery (right) was founded in the western part of the city.
 Construction on the nearby Riddarholmen church, which is still in use, began in 1280.
-The bottom engraving shows Stockholm from the southwest, focusing on what was once the mercantile city and the port with its quay; an embankment causeway links the island with the mainland.
-The Hanseatic League had a trading post here from the 14th century, and the German merchants' presence was strongly felt in the city.
+The bottom engraving shows Stockholm from the southwest, focusing on what was once the mercantile city as well as the port with its quay; an embankment causeway links the island with the mainland.
+The Hanseatic League had a trading post here since the 14th century, and the presence of German merchants was strongly felt in the city.
 Trade was in iron and copper from the inland mines.
-The warship in the foreground signifies that the city did not need fortifications on the sea to its powerful fleet.
+The warship in the foreground signifies that the city did not need fortifications on the sea for its powerful fleet.
 (Taschen)

 Braun G. & Hogenberg F. and the Civitates Orbis Terrarum.